Learn

 How can I improve my Domain Rating?

-Focus on quality over quantity: get dofollow backlinks from relevant, authoritative domains; prioritize unique referring domains (10 links from 10 sites beat 10 from 1 site).
-Use guest posting, linkable content (research, guides, infographics), and trusted directories.
-Target DR 50–70 links when possible; maintain strong content and technical SEO (E-E-A-T) to sustain gains.
+Focus on quality over quantity: get dofollow backlinks from relevant, authoritative domains; prioritize unique referring domains.
+Use guest posting, linkable content, digital PR, and trusted directories.
+Target DR 50-70 links when possible.
+Ahrefs recommends treating DR as a byproduct of good link building to pages you want to rank, not as the end goal itself.